RacmanT/BusinessCardWallet/README.md

 The application has the following functionalities:

-- [x] make an account keep you credentials secure using Firebase Authentication
+- [x] make an account and keep your credentials secure using Firebase Authentication
 - [x] sync your data across every device using Firebase Firestore
 - [x] allows you to decode others Business Card using a QR code scanner
 - [x] allows you to send you Business card as an QR code image